-I already second-guess whether or not I turned appliances off in the house I live in… I can’t imagine how I’d feel if I was helping take care of my grandparents’ home, hours away.
+I already second-guess whether I turned appliances off in the house I live in… I can’t imagine how I’d feel if I was helping take care of my grandparents’ home, hours away.
 A leaky pipe or bathtub left on can be an easy fix if caught early, but could be catastrophic if not.

 Incorporating smart devices that allow you to monitor and control the home aren’t simply useful for preventing maintenance problems.
 They can also save energy costs and make daily tasks easier for the seniors in your life.

 This is the list my family came up with for the most affordable and practical gadgets for seniors who want to remain independent.
 Did we miss anything?